Theethat-Thamwasin/TFM/Privacy Policy.md

 Information We Collect

-User-Provided Information: When you use commands (e.g., !s, !f, !t, etc.), your Discord username, user ID, and any other information you voluntarily provide may be processed by the Bot.
+User-Provided Information: When you use commands (e.g., /s, /f, /t, etc.), your Discord username, user ID, and any other information you voluntarily provide may be processed by the Bot.

 Usage Data: Technical data such as your device information, command usage, and interaction logs may be collected for service improvement and security purposes.